tox-dev/tox/docs/index.rst

 tox is a generic virtualenv_ management and test command line tool you can use for:

-* checking your package installs correctly with different Python versions and interpreters
+* checking that your package installs correctly with different Python versions and interpreters

 * running your tests in each of the environments, configuring your test tool of choice